dcos/dcos-core-cli/design/task_attach.md

-# attach
+# dcos task attach

-The `dcos task attach` attaches the terminal standard streams to a running container.
+The `dcos task attach` command attaches the terminal standard streams to a running container.

 It is then able to stream the STDIN of the CLI process over to the container, as well as streaming the STDOUT/STDERR of the container back to the CLI process.